EXERCISE AND SPORT SCIENCE (ESS)

 Physiology of Exercise

 Applied physiology: a study of how normal physiological function (homeostasis) is altered, and subsequently restored, in response to various forms of stress (exercise and training).
-Prerequisites: BIO 101, a grade of "C" or better in ESS 206.
+Prerequisites: BIO 103 or 105, a grade of “C” or better in ESS 206.

 ESS 303 Cr.
 2

 Biomechanics emphasizes the investigation and application of mechanical principles to the study of human motion and the motion of sport objects.
 Students will learn systematic approaches for the qualitative and quantitative analysis of the human body as it engages in motor activities.
-Prerequisites: BIO 101, a grade of "C" or better in ESS 205.
+Prerequisites: grade of “C” or better in ESS 205.
 Recommended: MTH 150, 151, or 207.

 ESS 309 Cr.
 2

-A course designed to provide practical experience in the supervision of a strength center.
+A course designed to provide experience in the supervision of a strength center.
 Students will have the opportunity to instruct proper lifting technique, assess strength, power and speed, maintain the strength facility, and assist with the design of lifting and conditioning programs.
 Lab.
-4. Prerequisites: ESS 209 and 303.
+4. Prerequisite: ESS 209.
+Pass/Fail grading.

 ESS 312 Cr.
 2

 Adventure Theory for Physical Educators

 This course presents the concepts of adventure education including cooperative and initiative games.
 The students will learn to use and implement a ropes course as a classroom for different age groups and diverse populations, especially as applied to physical education programs.
 Much of the emphasis of the adventure theory will be on teaching and methodology.
 This course prepares undergraduate students to teach adventure education in elementary and secondary physical education programs in the schools.
 Prerequisites: ESS 225, 226.